i-dot-ai/local-gov-hack/README.md

-# Local Government Innovation Hackathon
+# 🏙️ Local Government Innovation Hackathon

 ![header image](./images/local-gov-hack.png)

-**Dates: 30 April and 1 May (two day event)**
+**Dates: 📅 30 April and 1 May (two day event)**

-**Location: Nexus, University of Leeds, Discovery Wy, Woodhouse, Leeds, LS2 3AA**
+**Location: 🏢 Nexus, University of Leeds, Discovery Wy, Woodhouse, Leeds, LS2 3AA**

 **Contact:**

 ---

-## Welcome!
+## 👋 Welcome!
 Welcome to the first Local Government Innovation Hackathon.
-We’re excited to have you join us for a 48-hour collaboration and initiative that supports a ‘[blueprint for modern digital government](https://www.gov.uk/government/publications/a-blueprint-for-modern-digital-government)’.
+We're excited to have you join us for a 48-hour collaboration and initiative that supports a '[blueprint for modern digital government](https://www.gov.uk/government/publications/a-blueprint-for-modern-digital-government)'.

 This Hackathon is being organised by [Government Digital Service](https://www.gov.uk/government/organisations/government-digital-service) (GDS) and the [Incubator for AI](https://ai.gov.uk/) (i.AI), in partnership with the [Ministry of Housing, Communities and Local Government Digital Planning programme](https://www.localdigital.gov.uk/digital-planning/) and [Open Digital Planning](https://opendigitalplanning.org/).